astronomer/epoch/TESTING.md

-# 🧪 Testing Guide for Cadwyn-Go
+# 🧪 Testing Guide for Epoch

-This document provides comprehensive information about testing in the Cadwyn-Go project.
+This document provides comprehensive information about testing in the Epoch project.

 ## 📋 Overview

-Cadwyn-Go uses [Ginkgo](https://onsi.github.io/ginkgo/) as the BDD testing framework with [Gomega](https://onsi.github.io/gomega/) for assertions.
+Epoch uses [Ginkgo](https://onsi.github.io/ginkgo/) as the BDD testing framework with [Gomega](https://onsi.github.io/gomega/) for assertions.
 The test suite provides comprehensive coverage of all core functionality.

 ## 🚀 Quick Start